hmlewis-astro/classify_aggressive_driving/proposal.md

 # Project Proposal
 ## Classification of Aggressive Driving Behavior from Smartphone Data

-The near-instantaneous analysis of driver behavior is an important part of the function and safety of semi-autonomous vehicles.
-For example, many semi-autonomous vehicles warn the driver if they are drifting from their lane or if the person ahead of them has suddenly slowed their speed.
-Therefore, using data from built-in car sensors&mdash;or, in this case, from a smartphone app&mdash;to also quickly classify driving behaviors as aggressive (and to then inhibit those behaviors) will further improve the safety of such vehicles, and may contribute to increased confidence in fully-autonomous vehicles.
+The near-instantaneous analysis of driver behavior is an important part of the function and safety of semi-autonomous vehicles (i.e., vehicles with advanced driver assist systems).
+For example, many semi-autonomous vehicles are capable of warning/correcting the driver if they are drifting from their lane or if the person ahead of them has suddenly slowed their speed.
+Therefore, using data from built-in car sensors&mdash;or, in this case, from a smartphone app&mdash;to also quickly classify driving behaviors as aggressive (and to then inhibit those behaviors) will further improve the safety of such vehicles, and may lead to increased confidence in high- and fully-autonomous vehicles.

 ### Question:
-What aspects (features) of a driver's behavior are most important for identifying (classifying) aggressive driving behavior?
+In this project, we seek to **determine what aspects (features) of a driver's behavior are most important for identifying (classifying) aggressive driving behavior**.

 ### Data description:
-[UAH-DriveSet](http://www.robesafe.uah.es/personal/eduardo.romera/uah-driveset/) is a public collection of driving data captured by a drive monitoring app, and comprises more than 500 minutes of driving data [(Romera et al. 2016)](http://www.robesafe.uah.es/personal/eduardo.romera/pdfs/Romera16itsc.pdf).
+[UAH-DriveSet](http://www.robesafe.uah.es/personal/eduardo.romera/uah-driveset/) is a public collection of driving data captured by a drive monitoring app, and comprises more than 30,000 observations [(Romera et al. 2016)](http://www.robesafe.uah.es/personal/eduardo.romera/pdfs/Romera16itsc.pdf).
 The data include both raw videos (these may be used for a deep learning project later in the bootcamp), as well as processed `.csv` files scoring and classifying each drive in the data set.
 The data are collected for various drivers in different driving environments, with varying driving styles (**classes**: non-aggressive/negative class, aggressive/positive class).
 The **features** recorded for each driver are scores for:
 - acceleration
 - braking
 - turning